-To examine the link between physiography and flow regimes across our geographical domain, matrices of correlation coefficients between all pairs of catchment descriptors and flow signatures were computed using three different correlations: Pearson correlation, Spearman correlation and distance correlation (e.g. Székely and Rizzo, 2009).
-Significance of correlations was tested based on a t distribution with a threshold of 0.05.
-This analysis, which results are presented in section A of the supplementary material, revealed significant correlations between some of the variables, generally consistent with our a priori knowledge (e.g. Donnelly et al, 2016).
-However, a number of catchment descriptors did not show any significant relationship with any of the flow signatures and were thus removed from the set of variables for the rest of the analyses.
-These variables are written in grey color in Table 1.

-The correlation matrices were accompanied by a visual analysis of scatterplots of all pairs of variables for quality control to avoid disinformation.
+- 10 To examine the link between physiography and flow regime across the geographical domain, matrices of correlation coefficients between all pairs of catchment descriptors and flow signatures were computed using three different correlations: Pearson correlation, Spearman correlation and distance correlation (e.g. Székely and Rizzo, 2009).
+Catchment descriptors, which did not have any significant relationship with any of the flow signatures, were removed from further analysis.
+The matrices were accompanied with visual analysis of scatterplots of all pairs of variables for quality control to avoid - 15 disinformation and misunderstanding in the following analysis.
 Statistical distributions of flow signatures were plotted for different subsets of stream gauges according to the minimum length of the period of continuous daily data availability.
-Unrealistic values, such as runoff ratios above 1, identified gauging stations that were filtered out for the following analyses.
+Unrealistic values, such as runoff ratios above 1, identified gauging stations that should be further explored and filtered out for the following analyses.
 Similarly, spatial distributions of all catchment descriptors and flow signatures were plotted as maps.
-Most of the maps show rather coherent patterns across Europe and could thus be compared to other sources and local knowledge for additional visual quality control.
+Most of the maps show rather coherent patterns across Europe and could thus be compared to other sources and local - 20 knowledge for further visual quality control.

-To evaluate the importance of catchment classification, we compared performance of multiple regression models when developed for the whole domain versus those where regressions were derived separately for each class of grouped catchments.
-For a given flow signature, models were explored using a forward regression, starting from a simple model using only the best correlated descriptor (according to Pearson's linear correlation) and up to a model including all descriptors.
-At each step, the descriptor giving the best improvement with respect to BIC (Bayesian information criterion) is added, and the algorithm stops when no further improvement can be obtained.
+To evaluate the importance of catchment classification, we compared performance of regression models when calibrated over the whole domain versus those where regressions were derived separately for each class of classified catchments.
+Multiple regression models were established using a stepwise algorithm for each flow signature as functions of catchment descriptors.
+This was done for the whole domain and for the three different clustering approaches (above).
+For a given flow

+- 25 signature, models were explored using a forward regression, starting from a simple model using only the best correlated descriptor (according to Pearson's linear correlation) and up to a model including all descriptors.
+At each step, the descriptor giving the best improvement of BIC (Bayesian information criterion) is added, and the algorithm stops when no further improvement can be obtained.
 The coefficient of determination of each model was then plotted and the final number of variables was determined based on this plot.
-For a given classification, as many models as the number of classes in the classification were calibrated for each of the 16 flow signatures, and their joint performances were evaluated.
+For a given classification, as many models as the number of classes in the - 30 classification were calibrated for each of the 16 flow signatures and their joint performance were evaluated at the scale of the whole set of stream gauges.
 To be consistent, regression models were only analyzed for clusters with more than 30 gauging stations, and therefore 17 gauging stations (from 2 classes of the catchment descriptors classification and 1 class of the flow signatures classification) were removed from this analysis because they ended up in classes with fewer stations.
-In total, 480 regression models were developed in our analysis.
-For each classification method and flow signature, we explored the influence of different types of catchment descriptors by examining their partial correlations in the regression.
+In total, 480 regression models were used in the analysis.
+For each classification method and flow signature, we explored the influence of different physiographic variables by examining the partial correlations of different types of descriptors in the regression.
+To gain better understanding of processes behind the hydrologic variability, we examined similarities in both flow signatures and catchment descriptors for each of the clusters based on the CART classification.
+Each cluster was described by

-To gain better understanding of processes behind the hydrologic variability, we further examined similarities in both flow signatures and catchment descriptors for each of the clusters based on the CART classification.
-Each cluster was described by geographical locations, most characteristic physiography and flow regime.
-Based on this analysis, hydrological interpretation was used to identify potential drivers of hydrological processes, which are dominant in each cluster.
-The analysis was assisted by several sources of information for classes and sub-classes, such as boxplots of variability in both flow signatures and catchment descriptors, matrices showing the median characteristics in each class, visualization of hydrographs in diagrams, and mapping spatial patterns geographically (most of this material is found in the supplementary material).
+- 5 analyzing geographical locations, most characteristic physiography and flow regime.
+Based on this analysis, hydrological interpretation was used to define potential drivers of hydrological processes, which are dominant in each cluster.
+The analysis was assisted by several sources of information for classes and sub-classes, such as boxplots of variability in both flow signatures and catchment descriptors, matrices showing the median characteristics in each class, visualization of hydrographs in diagrams, and mapping spatial patterns geographically (most of this material is found in the supplementary - 10 material).